 One interesting site I had the pleasure of working on even encourages musicians to let fans help them write their next song.
 Hookist is a community designed around its users.
 The artist ultimately has creative control but fans are heavily involved in the process.
 In some of its first games, lead singer of the Crash Test Dummies, Brad Roberts, even changed his original creative direction based on the direction of the community.
 It’s a very specific case but the asynchronous relationship between the artist and their fans created a whole new level of engagement that previously didn’t exist.

 It’s not enough to just let users create profiles and submit content but let your users help guide the direction of your content.
-Successful marketers don’t just create good content but they react to the content of the people interacting with it.
+Successful marketers don’t just create good content but also implement effective Content Management strategies on how they react to the content of the people interacting.

 Context is king and its becoming harder and harder to create experiences that fit every situation.
 The middle man has now become the final destination with services like Google Now which surface content before users even search for it.
 New standards for how to format your content give way to newer standards.
 The best we can do is try to keep up by embracing these standards as they evolve.
 They could take the form of a single location that houses all of our content which we then pull into our own properties.
 They could also take the form of distributed content that services like Google Now consolidate and surface at the most relevant time and place.